 Micro-entrepreneurs are a powerful force.
 In the U.S. businesses with one owner and up to five employees constitute an amazing 92% of all businesses started.
 This means that if you’re an entrepreneur you’re likely one of them or started as one.

-The only problem with the often harmless association of small business to the experience of the emerging entrepreneur are expectations.
+The only problem with the often harmless association of small business to the experience of the emerging entrepreneur is expectations.
 Simply put, there are particular challenges and advantages of operating a micro-business that aren’t necessarily present in small business.
 This blog is an attempt to respect the distinction and create a space for the 92% for learning from their perspective.

 #MBM // #MicroBusinessMonday // #microbiz // #microbusiness // #businesscurator